Reportr/dashboard/README.md

 #### Special properties for events

-When you track events using the api, you can define some specials properties that can be use by reportr for advanced used.
-Special properties begin with '$'.
+When you track events using the API, you can define some specials properties that can be use by Reportr for advanced used.
+Special properties always begin with '$'.

 ```
 $lat : latitude for location